unofficial-sendoh/other_template/projects.md

 ## Cardio-XAttentionNet
 **Techs**: Image Processing - Deep Learning

 A deep neural attention mechanism which can detect cardiomegaly from the chest X-ray.
-A novel deep learning model (**Cardio-XAttentionNet**) trained on ChestX-Ray14 which is publicly available chest X-ray dataset that contains over 100,000 X-ray images, each of which annotated with almost 14 diseases.
+A robust deep learning model (**Cardio-XAttentionNet**) trained on ChestX-Ray14 which is publicly available chest X-ray dataset that contains over 100,000 X-ray images, each of which annotated with almost 14 diseases.

 ## Transfer Learning With PySpark
 **Techs**: Apache Spark(PySpark), Spark Deep Learning Pipelines, Transfer Learning, Logistic Regression

 There are 10 different classes in Bangla digits.
-A **Spark App** on local system is developed that train a **InceptionV3**(weight: imagenet) model over 500 Bangla digits in distributed fashion and able to recognize Bangla handwritten digits.
+A **Spark App** on local system is developed that uses pre-trained **InceptionV3**(weight: imagenet) model as a feature extractor with a logistic multinomial classifier on Bangla digits dataset, trained in a distributed fashion and able to achieve promising result to recognize Bangla handwritten digits.

 ## Toxic Detector